jmendeza/craftercms/GIT_WORKFLOW.md

 CrafterCMS uses a Git workflow that's based on Gitflow: http://nvie.com/posts/a-successful-git-branching-model

 ## High-level
-For every CrafterCMS repository, there are two main long-running branches:
+For every CrafterCMS repository, there's a long-running branch:
 * `develop`: this is where development activities happen, and this branch is not meant to be stable

-* `master`: this is stable and deployable
+There's also long-running branches for every supported version of CrafterCMS:

-There are long-running branches for every supported version of CrafterCMS:
+* `support/{VERSION}`

-* support/v{VERSION}
+For example, CrafterCMS has a long-running branch for version 4.x, called `support/4.x`

 There are several other branches that are created and deleted over time, these include:
 * feature/bug branches: branches created to develop a features, perform a task or fix a bug as part of regular development
-* hotfix branches: branches created to deal with a critical bug that must be fixed in `master` quickly and can't wait for the next release
+* hotfix branches: branches created to deal with a critical bug
-* release branches: branches created to prepare for a release, these are branched off `develop` and have 0 new feature additions, only bug fixes/hotfixes while the branch is tested and stabilized.
-Once stable, these are merged to `master` for release and to `develop` to keep that updated.
+* release branches: branches created to prepare for a release

 A good video illustrating the flow is here: https://vimeo.com/16018419